yujunz/gitlab.com-runbooks/docs/patroni/using-wale-gpg.md

 ## Wal-E and WAL-G Overview

 [WAL-E][WAL-E] was designed by Heroku to solve their PostgreSQL backup issues.
-It is a python based application that is invoked by the PostgreSQL process via the 'archive_command' as part of PostgreSQLs [continuous archiving][PSQL_Archiving] setup.
+It is a Python-based application that is invoked by the PostgreSQL process via the 'archive_command' as part of PostgreSQLs [continuous archiving][PSQL_Archiving] setup.

 It works by taking [Write-Ahead Logging][PSQL_WAL] files, compressing them, and then archiving them off to a storage target in near realtime.
 On a nightly schedule, WAL-E also pushes a full backup to the storage target, referred to as a 'base backup'.
 A restore then is a combination of a 'base backup' and all of the WAL transaction files since the backup to recover the database to a given point in time.